lennart-kaminsky/spotify-dashboard/README.md

 # i still skip over songs - Spotify Dashboard

-This is a spotify dashboard that shows your listening habits like top artists, top tracks and the songs you recently listened to.
+This is a spotify dashboard that shows your listening habits such as top artists, top tracks and the songs you recently listened to.

-For now you can only sign up on [istillskipoversongs.com](https://www.istillskipoversongs.com/) after I added your spotify account's mail address manually because the app is in [spotify developer mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
+For now you can only sign up on [istillskipoversongs.com](https://www.istillskipoversongs.com/) after I added your spotify account's mail address manually as the app is in [spotify developer mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
 I will request extended quota mode so that everyone can check it out without asking me before.

 Alternatively you can clone this repo, create a spotify app yourself and run the app locally.
 For more info check below.